biblhertz/Datathink23_MappingGND/README.md

 }
 ```

-They don‹t have a GND ID … that would be too much to ask for … but we get this ID in the second step from Wikidata!
+They don‹t have a GND ID … that would be too much to ask for … but we get this vital ID in the second step from Wikidata!

 ## Step 2:  Getting the Records from WikiData

-### The (Meta)Data present in WikiData

-GND

-ICCD

-VIAF

-OCLC

-…
+In order to get the GND ID - which we need to connect the vectors form Openstreetmap with our institutional databases - we have to take a detour: we look at Wikidata, where every possible ID - Getty, VIAF, ICCD (for Italian heritage), Arachne (for archeology), and many many others are stored.

 ### The WikiData Query

-We now try to get the data from WikiData using the ID we harvested from OpenStreetMap.

 Here is the website for querying WikiData: [https://query.wikidata.org](https://query.wikidata.org)

+This is our query:

 ```SPARQL
 SELECT DISTINCT ?place ?placeLabel ?gnd ?iccd ?image